This is another of the original essays in this collection.

 I think this blindsided everyone, himself most of all.
 There was nothing in his background to suggest any tendency to develop such a fascination.
 From his deep and continuing level of ignorance about both Muggles and their works, we can pretty well conclude that this isn’t a life-long interest, and that he probably didn’t bother to take Muggle Studies during his Hogwarts years, or, even hang out much with any of his Muggle-born classmates.
 In fact it shows all the hallmarks of “new convert fervor”.

-The result is that what was supposed to have been merely another professional stepping-stone to bigger and better things suddenly metamorphosed into his Dream Job.
+The fallout is that what was supposed to have been merely another professional stepping-stone to bigger and better things suddenly metamorphosed into his Dream Job.
 He refused to budge from it on any consideration, and Molly felt cheated, shut out, and left behind.
 Arthur had changed the rules on her.

 While I hesitate to come right out and state flatly that Molly Weasley is a fool, her tactics when thwarted are rarely well-considered, and this was no exception.
 She retaliated by refusing to have any of Arthur’s Muggle rubbish in her house.
 Which meant that he now spent a large percentage of his limited time at home in the garden shed tinkering, rather than in the house making his presence felt among their maturing brood.